Call Mon-Sun:

 We test for a number of biomarkers that can help understand the symptoms you are having.
 Whether these biomarkers will immediately indicate a particular condition or whether they warrant a deeper analysis can vary.
 What’s important are the proven crossroads between psychology and physiology, and lab tests are the only way to pick up on these otherwise invisible patterns.

-A much more decisive method of testing for a person who experiences depression would be to test for levels of ethanolamine phosphate in the blood.
-Research has shown that low phosphate levels are associated with depression.
+Another example from published research has shown that low phosphate levels are associated with depression.
 A phosphate test would allow a wider range of people to be treated for their depression without resorting to psychiatric drugs as a first-line response.
 6

 Testing for Neurotoxicity